 10 Healthy Habits For Working At Home

-2020 has been the year of staying at home, and this includes where we work.
-In fact, many companies have either told their employees to continue working at home forever or at least until the next year.
-With that being said, it is easy to fall into unhealthy habits while sitting down all day.
-If you are working at home, here are 10 healthy habits to help you adjust to a new normal.
+The 2020 Pandemic set new trends for our daily lives, including where we work.
+In fact, many companies have either told their employees to continue working at home forever or at least most days of the week.
+It is easy to fall into unhealthy habits while sitting down all day.
+If you are working at home, here are ten healthy habits to help you adjust to a new normal.

 At home, it is easy to get lost in a zone.
-Frequently, working at home can put pressure on us to prove we are working since our boss can’t see what we are doing.
-This can lead to sitting in the same spot for hours, but this isn’t healthy.
+Frequently, working at home can pressure us to prove we are working since our boss can’t see what we are doing.
+This can lead to sitting in the same spot for hours, which isn’t healthy.
 Try the Pomodoro method, a time management tool, to help you do more work in a small amount of time.
 It encourages 25-minute sprints with a 5-minute break.
-After 4 of the intervals, a longer break is taken.
-This helps to set a goal for the day and accomplish more.
+After 4 of the intervals, a more extended break is taken.
+This method helps to set a goal for the day and accomplish more.

 2. Practice good posture

 Sitting all day promotes a strain on your lower back.
-Practice proper posture and ergonomics while working from home.
-Sit up straight with your neck neutral, and your bottom slightly curved to release pressure in your lower back.
-Ensure your legs are parallel to the ground and knees in line with your hips.
+Practice proper posture and ergonomics while working at home.
+Sit straight with your neck neutral and your bottom slightly curved to release pressure in your lower back.
+Ensure your legs are parallel to the ground and your knees align with your hips.
 If you cannot reach the floor, place an object underneath your feet to promote the parallel position.

 Keep the screen at eye level to encourage a neutral spine and decrease neck strain.
-Have your elbows at your side and keep your wrists straight.
-Please view this illustration below for further guidance.
+Have your elbows at your side, and keep your wrists straight.

 3. Be mindful of food